Too little too late or will the Go Pro Karma really hit the spot?

 A superb characteristic of the Karma Drone is its portability.
-The whole drone folds into its own compact case (included) that you can wear like a small rucksack when skiing, cycling or hiking allowing you to set up and fly within minutes.
+The whole drone folds into its own compact case (included) that you can wear like a small rucksack.
+Great for when you are skiing, cycling or hiking allowing you to set up and fly within minutes.

 Like most modern drones, the Karma is easy to fly whether you are a beginner or seasoned professional drone pilot.

-It will also let you share the experience and utilise friends as camera operators by hooking up their smartphones or tablets to the Karma to either watch and enjoy the experience or to assist with camera operations.
+It'll also let you share the experience and utilise friends as camera operators.
+It does this by hooking up their smartphones or tablets to the Karma to either watch and enjoy the experience or to assist with camera operations.